Dejanraic/Covid-Logistic-Regression-Analysis/README.md

 ### Conclusion

 The analysis yielded favorable results, where almost 90% of people that died were able to be predicted.
-It was shown that a higher number of pre-existing conditions can greatly increase your chances of dying from Covid and that each pre-existing conditions increases the mortality rate. (graph shown below showcases how each pre-existing condition affects mortality)
+It was shown that a higher number of pre-existing conditions can greatly increase your chances of dying from Covid and that each pre-existing conditions increases the mortality rate.

 Potential areas where the logistic regression and general analysis could be improved include: